-Non-Partition-aware Operations
+Non Operations that are Partition-aware

 To execute operations that are not partition-aware, e.g., IExecutorService.executeOnMember(command, member), generic operation threads are used.
 When the Hazelcast instance is started, an array of operation threads is created.
 The size of this array has a default value of the number of cores divided by two with a minimum value of 2.
 It can be changed using the hazelcast.operation.generic.thread.count property.